|Size:||5.25 in x 8.0 in|

 "Today we live in a land of self-made men who love to worship the creators of their success.
 Sadly, this very same attitude has crept into the church.
 Quite rightly then, Trevin Wax challenges us to see what it means to confess Jesus Christ as Lord: to embrace and rejoice in the sovereignty of Jesus Christ over all things.
 But this book is not about the doctrine of Jesus' lordship; it is about how you live out Jesus' lordship in every sphere of your life.
 In an age where there are many 'gods' and many 'lords' biding for our allegiance, Trevin Wax calls the church to throw down these idols and to order their lives according to the story, symbols, and values of the Lord Jesus Christ.
 He encourages us to get our knees dirty by bowing to Christ and to get our hands dirty by serving him.
 This is a book that every serious follower of Jesus should read and heed."

-—Michael F. Bird, Lecturer in Theology, Ridley Melbourne College of Mission and Ministry
+Michael F. Bird, Academic Dean and Lecturer in Theology, Ridley College, Melbourne

 "Trevin Wax deftly uses Scripture and his cross-cultural experience in Romania to convict North American Christians of the subtle ways that we conform to our culture's idols.
 His tough love inspires us to surrender to Jesus' ownership of the world, and his bold plan for change shows us how.
 This book forces each of us to reconsider the most important question of our lives: whether Caesar or Jesus is Lord."

 Mike Wittmer, Professor of Systematic Theology, Grand Rapids Theological Seminary; author of Heaven Is a Place on Earth and Don't Stop Believing